casualGamer-dev/Nuon/src/lib/subsys/lib_subsys.md

 @dir /lib/subsys
 @brief lib/subsys: Types for declaring a "subsystem".

-## Subsystems in Tor
+## Subsystems in Nuon

 A subsystem is a module with support for initialization, shutdown, configuration, and so on.

-Many parts of Tor can be initialized, cleaned up, and configured somewhat independently through a table-driven mechanism.
+Many parts of Nuon can be initialized, cleaned up, and configured somewhat independently through a table-driven mechanism.
 Each such part is called a "subsystem".